thefatoneinthecorner/excaliflow/README.md

 ### Excaliflow Workflow and Mockup Viewer

-Excaliflow is an Excalidraw extension which enhances Excalidraw’s View Mode to display workflow and mockup diagrams side by side.
-Clicking a navigation element in the mockup switches to a new highlighted state in the workflow and changes the mockup.
+Excaliflow extends Excalidraw's View Mode to display workflow and mockup diagrams side by side.
+Clicking a mockup navigation element displays the linked mockup *and* updates the highlighted state in the workflow diagram.

 ### Overview